Bought or made too much egg salad, and not sure how many days it can sit in the fridge? How long does egg salad last?

 Both store-prepared and homemade egg salad keeps for 3 to 5 days in the fridge.
 If you leave it out at room temperature for more than 2 hours, you should discard it.

-That’s the recommendation from the United States Department of Agriculture ([USDA]), and it’s definitely one to follow.
+That’s the recommendation from the United States Department of Agriculture, and it’s definitely one to follow.

 As you probably know, if you leave out food that requires refrigeration, it starts to grow bacteria.
 And the longer it sits out, the more rapid the microbial growth.

 That’s why the USDA suggests throwing out egg salad that sat on the counter (at a temperature above 40°F or 5°C) for more than 2 hours.
-The same is true for other salads, e.g., chicken salad or tuna salad.
+The same is true for other salads, e.g., chicken or tuna.

-Even though egg salad might include a bunch of various ingredients, such as dill, chives, pickles, mustard, onions, and so on, that 3 to 5 days suggestion stays true for pretty much any type of egg salad.
+Even though egg salad might include a bunch of various ingredients, such as dill, chives, pickles (here’s how long pickles last), mustard, onions, and so on, that 3 to 5 days suggestion stays true for pretty much any type of egg salad.

 The only exception is for egg salads that feature any ingredients that quickly lose quality.
 If yours includes one (e.g., a custom dressing that separates after a day or so), the shelf life is reduced to however long that product keep quality for.